jakemcc/jakemccrary.com/source/_posts/2016-11-16-the-guide-to-distributed-work.markdown

 location then they are able to do that while still working for your company.

-Somtimes, a person needs to move.
+Sometimes, a person needs to move.
 Working for a company that supports remote work allows them to move and not leave the company.

 ## Reduced office costs